 Out of focus cards, poor centering and paper quality that didn’t seem to hold up well have caused myriad problems for collectors of high grade sets and NM/MT 1958 Topps cards are highly sought after.
 Once among the least popular sets of the 1950’s, the respect for those higher grade examples has grown.

-With a large number of legends, all-stars and variations, 1958 Topps makes for a challenging - but worthwhile - set to build.
+With a large number of legends, all-stars and variations, 1958 Topps makes for a challenging – but worthwhile – set to build.
+Check out what’s available on eBay here.